HaliteAnn/BrewBot/README.md

 ## Requirements
 BrewBot can only be run on Windows machines.

+Java must be updated to 1.8 or later.

 Only certain screen resolutions are supported.
 I will continue to test and add more over time.
 Please refer to the list below for currently supported dimensions.
 You can check the resolution of your monitor in your display settings.

 ### Supported screen resolutions: